Searching for a Rustic Countryside Wedding Venue – Derbyshire, mostly! ;)

 Cons: Very popular, for good reason!
 No civil ceremony licence.
 If a big wedding you would also need to hire extra portaloos.
 CURRENTLY NOT TAKING BOOKINGS AS OWNERS ARE RETIRING (2015/16)…may come back to life again in the future…..

 But never fear just down the road (sort of) from Townfield barn a new addition (2016) to the rustic Peak District wedding scene is The Gathering in Edale.
 In an absolutely gorgeous part of Derbyshire, with accommodation for up to 30 including some very swanky looking luxury safari style tents.
-We’re looking forward to shooting our first wedding here in 2017, can’t wait :))))
+Here’s a snippet of an amazing 2017 wedding at Edale Gathering :)

 Pros: Edale (it’s just gorgeous particularly if the sunshines!)
 Camping and accommodation with real roofs too.
 Barn and marquee options.